ckc-dev/LoxleyBot/README.md

       - Unban three users.
     - `unban (referencing/replying a message) user#0001 user#0003`
       - Unban the author of referenced message and two more users.

+# Contributing

+Pull requests are welcome.

+Please open an issue to discuss what you'd like to change before making major changes.

+Please make sure to update and/or add appropriate tests when applicable.

+This project is licensed under the [GPL-3.0 License](https://github.com/ckc-dev/LoxleyBot/blob/main/LICENSE).